CosmOS-Creators/docs/sites/howTo/useIt.rst

-Use it in your project
+Use CosmOS in your project
 =============================

 .. toctree::